Skullgirls: Characters

+Development

-DevelopmentSkullgirls was originally conceived as several stray character designs that illustrator Alex "o_8" Ahad had been creating since high school.
+Skullgirls was originally conceived as several stray character designs that illustrator Alex "o_8" Ahad had been creating since high school.
 While attending college, Ahad had the hypothetical idea to use the character concepts for a fighting game roster.
 The idea would later become a reality when Ahad was introduced to fighting game enthusiast and tournament-goer Mike "Mike Z" Zaimont, who had been working on a fighting game engine during his own spare time.
 Early work on their new Skullgirls project began in 2008.
 Engine development and pre-production began in 2009.
 Ahad drew the art style and character designs based on a wide variety of his influences and inspirations, such as the works of Mike Mignola and Bruce Timm, Gainax's FLCL, Tex Avery's Red Hot Riding Hood, Capcom's Darkstalkers, and artists George Kamitani and Daisuke Ishiwatari.
 Ahad and Zaimont pitched Skullgirls to several companies, eventually teaming up with recently founded independent developer Reverge Labs in 2010.
 They later went on to sign with publisher Autumn Games.
 In April 2011, Reverge Labs licensed OtterUI as its user interface solution for the development of Skullgirls.
 At the Electronic Entertainment Expo 2011, Japanese developer and publisher Konami announced that they would help distribute the game.

 Following the game's release, the Skullgirls team began teasing future content for the game, including new voice packs, color palettes, and downloadable characters.
 However, shortly thereafter, Autumn Games was hit with a series of lawsuits regarding Def Jam Rapstar, which "gummed up everything related to Autumn's funding."
 The entire Skullgirls development team was laid off by Reverge Labs in June 2012 after Autumn Games and Reverge Labs allowed their contract to expire without agreeing upon a new one.
 This prompted the team to reform under a new moniker, Lab Zero Games, to continue work on the PC release and downloadable content.
 Autumn Games, revealed to be in full possession of the IP, claimed it was "fully behind the new studio" and promised to "continue to work with [Lab Zero Games] in the future on all Skullgirls-related endeavors."

-From January through February 2013, fighting game website Shoryuken hosted a charity donation drive to determine the final game to be featured in the 2013 Evolution Championship Series' tournament lineup, with all proceeds sent to the Breast Cancer Research Foundation.
+From January through February 2013, fighting game website Shoryuken hosted a charity donation drive to determine the final game to be featured in the 2013 Evolution Championship Series' (EVO) tournament lineup, with all proceeds sent to the Breast Cancer Research Foundation.
 The Skullgirls community raised over US$78,000, placing second to eventual winner Super Smash Bros.
 Melee, which raised over $94,000.
 Although the game did not win, Shoryuken announced that EVO 2013 event organizers would support the Skullgirls side tournament by providing prize money and exhibition support due to their effort in the fundraiser.